How to add closed captions to your YouTube videos in 2024

 Because it’s such a smart system, the AI can take your beautiful paragraphs and put them almost perfectly on the timeline once you’ve done the hard job of fixing them up.

-I noticed that the timings are mostly off when I stop talking and there’s a pause.
+When I did want to waste my time and tried to fix the timings, I noticed that the timings are mostly off when I stop talking and there’s a pause.

 You can move the beginning and end of each section by using the handles on the selected section.